Skip to content

 According to the latest edition of the Cisco Visual Networking Index, global Internet traffic is expected to increase threefold in the next five years, following fourfold growth in the previous five.

-1. Consume media for more than 1.7 trillion hours, an average of approximately 15.5 hours per person per day.
+1. Consume media for more than 1.7 trillion hours, an average of approximately 15.5 hours per person daily.

-2. Watch video for almost 11 hours a month, a compound annual growth rate of 24% a year.
+2. Watch the video for almost 11 hours a month, a compound annual growth rate of 24% yearly.

-3. Use Facebook and YouTube a total of 35.2 billion hours annually.
+3. Use Facebook and YouTube for a total of 35.2 billion hours annually.

 The world is searching online.
-Making sure they find Jesus is often called “Digital Missions.”
+Making sure they find Jesus is often called a “Digital Mission.”
 Increasing involvement in Digital Missions consists of two decisive factors:

-Recognizing that the future of effective media outreach is at stake.
-The Internet in combination with radio and television presents the Church with a trifecta of weapons to reach people with the gospel from any source of media, anywhere they live, at any time day or night.
-Traditional media, including TV and radio still account for two-thirds of total U.S. household media time.
-BUT, the picture is changing fast as digital platforms continue to grow and have major effects on media consumption.
+They are recognizing that the future of effective media outreach is at stake.
+The Internet, in combination with radio and television, presents the Church with a trifecta of weapons to reach people with the gospel from any media source, anywhere they live, at any time, day or night.
+Traditional media, including TV and radio, still account for two-thirds of U.S. household media time.
+But, the picture is changing fast as digital platforms continue to grow and majorly affect media consumption.

-Knowing that we are in a war and one of its battlefields is media.
+It knows that we are in a war, and one of its battlefields is the media.
 A battle to win souls is taking place in the media.
 Our enemies have been conducting spiritual warfare through the media for decades.
-Digital technology has intensified the battle.
+Digital technology has intensified the struggle.
 “Watch out for your great enemy, the devil.
 He prowls around like a roaring lion, looking for someone to devour.”
 (1 Peter 5:8, NLT)

 What will it take to win the war?